cedricwalter/cedricwalter.github.io/_posts/2011-09-27-install-php-support-pdt-in-eclipse-indigo.md

 How to install PDT

 * Download any version of #Eclipse 3.7 Indigo from <http://www.eclipse.org/downloads/> and install.
-* Once installed, launch #Eclipse and navigate to Help-&gt;Install new Software.
+* Once installed, launch #Eclipse and navigate to Help->Install new Software.
 * Add the Indigo update site <http://download.eclipse.org/releases/indigo> if you don’t find it in the list.
 * Once the Indigo Update Site is added, add the PDT 3.0 Update Site <http://download.eclipse.org/tools/pdt/updates/3.0/milestones/>